learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

-# Confidence Intervals with t-score
+# Confidence Intervals with T Distribution - Lab

-## Introduction:
+## Introduction

 In the previous lab we saw that if we have the standard deviation for the population, we can use use z-score to calculate our confidence interval using the mean of sample means.